 He has presented at a range of conferences including DLD conference, ooPSLA, QCon, RubyNation, SpringOne2GX, Code Generation, Practical Product Lines, the British Computer Society Software Practices Advancement conference, DevNexus, cf.Objective(), CF United, Scotch on the Rocks, WebDU, WebManiacs, UberConf, the Rich Web Experience and the No Fluff Just Stuff Enterprise Java tour.
 He has been published in IEEE Software, Dr. Dobbs, IBM developerWorks, Information Week, Methods & Tools, Mashed Code, NFJS the Magazine and GroovyMag.
 He’s currently writing a book on managing software development for Pearson.

-Rick Copeland is a Lead Software Engineer at SourceForge where he joined the team that introduced MongoDB to the SourceForge technology stack with the migration of the consumer-facing pages of SourceForge from a PHP/relational database platform to Python/MongoDB.
-Out of that experience came Ming, an MongoDB object/document mapper for Python that he maintains and continues to develop.
-Rick also helped lead the effort to rewrite the developer tools (wiki, tickets, forums, repos, etc.) portion of the SourceForge site on the Python/MongoDB platform and released that platform as Allura under the Apache License.
+Rick Copeland is a Lead Software Engineer at SourceForge.
+His team introduced MongoDB to the SourceForge technology stack by migrating the consumer-facing pages of SourceForge from a PHP/relational database platform to Python/MongoDB.
+Out of that experience came Ming, an MongoDB object/document mapper for Python that Rick maintains and continues to develop.
+He also helped lead the effort to rewrite the developer tools (wiki, tickets, forums, repos, etc.) portion of the SourceForge site on the Python/MongoDB platform and released that platform as Allura under the Apache License.
 He also created the Zarkov realtime analytics framework (also released under the Apache license) used at SourceForge to calculate project statistics.
 He is a frequent speaker at MongoDB events and an avid MongoDB enthusiast.

 Justin Dearing has been working in IT in 2002.
 He started his career as a night shift AS/400 operator and rose through the ranks at a series of companies.